Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays: Wireless Power Transfer

 where $P_\mrm{TX}$ is the transmit power, i.e., $P_\mrm{TX} = \|\vm{s}\|^2$.
 For all subsequent simulations, we use the parameters listed in Table~\ref{tab:sim_parameters}, some of which are chosen for this theoretical analysis from an educated guess and may vary in an actual deployment scenario.

 Despite the fact that \gls{rw} supports massive, distributed antenna arrays, we use only one physically large \gls{ura} for simplicity, with an inter-element spacing of $\lambda/2$.
-The array is mounted on one side of the simulated room and has the physical dimensions $\left( l_x \times l_z \right) = (2 \times 1.5)\,\SI{}{\square\metre}$.
+The array is mounted on one side of the simulated room and has the physical dimensions $\left( l_x \times l_z \right) = {(2.5 \times 1.5)}\SI{}{\metre\squared}$.
 It is located at the position $\bm{p}_\mrm{RW}$ inside the room and is mirrored at the walls to obtain image sources (c.f., Section~\ref{sec:deterministic}).
 We only consider first-order image sources in the simulations.
 From the perspective of the EN device, the incident signals are virtually impinging from the positions of the actual array and the four corresponding image arrays, each associated with an SMC amplitude gain $|g_{\mrm{SMC},k}|$.
-We have chosen $g_{\mrm{SMC},k}$ to be real-valued and constant $\SI{-3}{\dB}$ for all $K$ walls.
-The stochastic channel model from Section~\ref{sec:stochastic} only considers single-bounce local scatter clusters in the proximity of the EN device, which are usually modeled as ellipsoids centered at the position of the receiving device~\cite{COST2100}.
+We have chosen $g_{\mrm{SMC},k}$ to be real-valued and constant $\SI{-3}{\dB}$ for all $K$ walls. \changesBD{ This value has been chosen larger than a typical value for reflections at concrete walls (e.g., $\SI{-6}{\dB}$ \cite{Bois2000}) to emphasise the effects of local fading.} The stochastic channel model from Section~\ref{sec:stochastic} only considers single-bounce local scatter clusters in the proximity of the EN device, which are usually modeled as ellipsoids centered at the position of the receiving device~\cite{COST2100}.
 In our simulation scenario, however, a single ellipsoid is placed at a position $\bm{p}_\mrm{sc}$ in between the EN device and the wall opposite to the array (see Fig.~\ref{fig:setup}).
 That way, the scatter points can represent a rough surface, or a geometric structure (e.g., a shelf) where the EN device is located.
 The volume of the ellipsoid $\mathcal{V}_\mrm{sc}$ is defined through the semi-axes $\left(r_x, r_y, r_z\right) = \left(\SI{1.5}{\meter}, \SI{0.5}{\meter}, \SI{1.5}{\meter}\right)$.
-The number of point scatterers is Poisson distributed with mean $\lambda_\mrm{sc} = \SI{10}{\meter^{-3}}$, i.e., $\numberScatterers \sim \poisson\left(\lambda_\mrm{sc}\right)$, and their locations are uniformly distributed in $\mathcal{V}_\mrm{sc}$.
+The number of point scatterers is Poisson distributed with mean $\lambda_\mrm{sc} = \SI{10}{\meter^{-3}}$, i.e., $\numberScatterers \sim \poisson\left(\lambda_\mrm{sc}\right)$, \todo{here again, we have a sample rather than a distribution..} and their locations are uniformly distributed in $\mathcal{V}_\mrm{sc}$.
 The mean $\mu_\mrm{sc}$ of the log-normally distributed point scatterer RCSs has been chosen as $10^2\pi\,\SI{}{\centi\meter\squared}$, which would correspond to the RCS of a perfectly conducting metal sphere with a radius of $\SI{10}{\centi\meter}$~\cite{kingsley1999}.
 Note that this value has intentionally been chosen large to emphasize the effects of diffuse scattering.
 Likewise, uniformly radiating point scatterers constitute a strongly simplified model.

 In order to compute the optimum PG for the chosen simulation scenario, a precoding scheme needs to be chosen, i.e., the transmit signals $[\bm{s}]_\ell$ have to be chosen in a way to maximize the PG.
 If the transmit signals are defined using the complex weight vector $\bm{w}_\mrm{C}\in\mathbb{C}^{L\times 1}$ as